openanalytics/shinyproxy-docker/README.md

 You can also build a Docker image of ShinyProxy using the official snapshot builds of ShinyProxy.
-In that case Docker downloads the required JAR file from our Neuxs server.
+In that case Docker downloads the required JAR file from our Nexus server.
 The version information contained in the JAR file always ends with `-SNAPSHOT`.
 Official builds of this image are available at [Docker Hub](https://hub.docker.com/r/openanalytics/shinyproxy-snapshot).